 He died at 37, in 1796.
 He is the most widely translated poet in the world.

-Maui Celtic's 10th annual Robert Burns Night will be held this year at Fleetwood's on Front St. in the dining room of Mick Fleetwood's (of Fleetwood Mac fame) restaurant in Lahaina, West Maui.
-Roger McKinley will be bagpiping, and MC for the no-cover evening, which starts at 6.30pm with folks sitting down for dinner, in time for the 7pm ceremonious piping in the Haggis, in procession with the honorable Whisky Bearer, and the Traditional Haggis Bearer.
+Maui Celtic's annual Robert Burns Night will be at held Maui's Irish Pub, Mulligan's on the Blue in Wailea, with bagpiping, MCs for the no-cover evening, with folks sitting down for dinner, in time for the ceremonious piping in the Haggis, in procession with the honorable Whisky Bearer, and the Traditional Haggis Bearer.

 MAUI CELTIC's traditional Burns Night includes: